lacanoid/datalink/docs/type.md

 Option description and use cases
 --------------------------------

-### LCO=xx0 NO LINK CONTROL
+### LCO=0 NO LINK CONTROL

 Only store datalinks.

-Pro: Faster than other because there are no triggers to run
+Pro: Much faster than other settings because there are no triggers to run

+Con: URL syntax is not checked when assigning, but it is checked by `dlvalue()`.

+One can add check for valid URL by using constraints at the cost of slight performance penalty:

+    mydb=> alter table my_table add check (datalink.is_valid(link));

 ### LCO=xx1 INTEGRITY SELECTIVE